-On the afternoon of May 20, 1893 a fire started in an abandoned sawmill on the middle grounds - known today as Ojibway Island, a city park.
+On the afternoon of May 20, 1893 a fire started in an abandoned sawmill on the middle grounds - known today as Ojibway Island.
 A strong wind from the southwest quickly spread the fire to the east bank of the river into the residential district.
-By the time the fire was brought under control along the south side of Hoyt Avenue, more than 257 buildings had been destroyed.
+By the time the fire was brought under control along the south side of Hoyt Avenue, more than 250 buildings had been destroyed.

 Within the burned area, the only major building to survive was Saint Mary’s Hospital.
-In the fall of 2010, the Museum’s archaeology team discovered what appears to be the remains of a home that was destroyed in this fire.
-After digging only a few small test holes, Archaeologist Jeff Sommer and a team of volunteers found portions of a brick foundation, charred wood, melted glass and other artifacts.
+In the fall of 2010, the Museum’s archaeology team discovered what appeared to be the remains of a home destroyed in this fire.
+After digging only a few small test holes, archaeologist Jeff Sommer and a team of volunteers found portions of a brick foundation, charred wood, melted glass and other artifacts.

-“These artifacts, along with historical documents we already have, will help us continue to tell the story of one of Saginaw’s most tragic events," Sommer says.
+“These artifacts, along with historical documents we already have, will help us continue to tell the story of one of Saginaw’s most tragic events," Sommer said.